sztsam/HOO_TW-Discord-bot/docs/bot_control.md

 Bot runners can control the bot on the fly with this command.

 In every case there is a sure parameter that has to be true if you really want to make changes in the runtime.

-Only the bot developer can use this command!
+<br>Only the bot developer can use this command!

 The command has three subcommands: shutdown, restart, update, script

 ## Shutdown